Meet the Women Wearing Victorian-Inspired Clothing Every Day

 @enchanted_noir Life’s too short to be worried about everyone else 🤍 #ootd #cottagecore #altgirl #victorianfashion #finallyhappy #wearwhatyouwant ♬ falling in love - :)

-On TikTok, these creators welcome their followers to a world where time-traveling is just one corset away, should they embrace the style.
+On TikTok, these creators welcome their followers to a world where time-travelling is just one corset away, should they embrace the style.

 Every morning, Thompson sorts through her wardrobe, picking out a bodice and full skirt that might seem a better fit for the set of Bridgerton than a day of errands in Portland, Oregon.
 But she still marches outside, unafraid of the onlookers: “I never thought that I would have the opportunity to say this, but yes, this is my style, this is what I look like every day.”